gturner7/Census-Income/README.md

 The project is organized in 3 folders:
 Data : contains the csv files of 2 datasets (with and without outliers) containing 41 columns and over 338K rows, and a data dictionary for the different category codes that were used to describe the variables

 Code: it consists of the actual R, Python, and Tableau files developed during the project.
-RStudio and a Anaconda Jupyetr Notebook were used to develop the code.
+RStudio and a Anaconda Jupyter Notebook were used to develop the code.

 Report: final report document containing all the analyses and findings